-To use the 882/20 I/O digital input and output as an effects send and return to a digital effects device, you should set the 882/20 I/O to Internal mode.
-You should then set the digital effects device to accept an external digital clock (from the 882/20 I/O) so it synchronizes with Pro Tools.
+To use the 882/20 I/O digital input and output as an effects send and return to a digital effects device, set the 882/20 I/O to Internal mode.
+Set the digital effects device to accept an external digital clock (from the 882/20 I/O) so it synchronizes with Pro Tools

 In an expanded system, the system clock is carried by the audio interface connected to the first Pro Tools card in your system.
-This audio interface will act as the master interface in your system, and all other audio interfaces will be slaved to it.
+This audio interface acts as the master interface in your system, and all other audio interfaces slave to it.
 Only the master interface allows you to set the Sync Mode.
-Slaved interfaces do not allow this parameter selection.
+Slaved interfaces do not allow this parameter selection